 - Invited speaker at "From melt to igneous rock", an international workshop at Trabzon, Turkey (Oct.
 14-16, 2015): Three talks on "Igneous thermobarometry", "Electron microprobe analysis", and "Monazite chemical dating".

-- Origin and eruptive style of the Rajmahal felsic magmas: The Early Cretaceous Rajmahal-Sylhet flood basalts of eastern India constitute a part of a large igneous province related to the Kerguelen plume that includes the Kerguelen Plateau, Broken Ridge, parts of the southwestern margin of Australia, and perhaps the northern margin of east Antarctica.
+- Origin and eruptive mechanism of the Rajmahal felsic magmas: The Early Cretaceous Rajmahal flood basalts of eastern India constitute a part of a large igneous province related to the Kerguelen plume.

-- Exhumation mechanism of the Tso Morari eclogite, northwestern Himalayas (part of a larger project on tectonic evolution of the western Himalayas, a collaborative study funded by MIT MISTI): The metamorphic P-T path of the Tso Morari eclogite indicates high-pressure heating that is only possible within the mantle wedge overlying the subducting slab.
-Hence the eclogite was exhumed from the slab to the upper crust as a diapir through the mantle wedge.
+- Exhumation the Tso Morari eclogite, northwestern Himalayas (part of a larger project on tectonic evolution of the western Himalayas funded by MIT MISTI): The metamorphic P-T path indicates high-pressure heating only possible within the mantle wedge and exhumation as a diapir from the subducting slab.

 - Exhumation of the Tso Morari eclogite, northwestern Himalayas

 - Eruption and emplacement of the Deccan flood basalts, and their primary magmas